tytydraco/yessleep/out/I_stayed_in_a_cabin_in_Yosemite_with_my_family_and_this_woman_clearly_wanted_something_from_us.md

 "Stop saying things like that, this place is not haunted and you're not scaring anyone," was our dad's response.
 He doesn't believe in anything that is mystic/supernatural and definitely doesn't believe in ghosts.
 He is always the first to dismiss these things, and thinks there is always an explanation.
 Our mom dismissed our haunted accusation as well, with a simple "No its not."

 My brother and I tried to explain more and they weren't listening until my brother said the word "woman".
-The second that word left his mouth my mom dropped the spatula she was using for the eggs on the stove, and looked directly at us.
+The second that word left his mouth my mom dropped the spatula she was using for the eggs on the stove, and looked directly at us, and the color drained from her face.
 This was followed by her saying "A woman tried to wake me up last night while I was sleeping."

-My brother and I turned to each other and just looked at each other, now that our experiences were being confirmed by someone who had not taken any drugs.
+My brother and I turned to each other and just looked at each other in shcok, now that our experiences were being confirmed by someone who had not taken any drugs.

 We left the cabin later that day to return home, and it was never spoken of again, until later in the year when my brother and I tried to talk to our mom about it, wanting to talk about ghost experiences, she acted like it never happened.

 She chose to repress that memory, but my brother and I choose to relive it every now and then by telling people who haven't heard the story before.
-It sounds much better when we tell it together because our points of view paint the whole picture.
+It sounds much better when we tell it together because our points of view paint the whole picture, but to this day it still gives me chills, thinking about its eyeless dark face right infront of mine.
 I've had a few other strange experiences, but this one was the weirdest since it was originally confirmed by three people including myself.
 I intend to go back to Yosemite again, but I'm sure as hell staying away from that cabin and any one near it.

-Edit:

-I realized it wasn't clear who said "a woman tried to wake me up last night while I was sleeping", so I added in that it was my mother who said this at breakfast in the morning, not my brother.
-She tried waking both of them up.